bonz0/Decision-Tree/README.md

 ### Technical Notes:

 The algorithm that builds the decision tree is a recursive algorithm and is implemented in the function `buildDecisionTree()` which is defined in `functions.cpp`.
+The algorithm works as follows:

+    if the sub-table passed to the algorithm is empty return NULL;    // since there is no data in the table if the sub-table passed to the algorithm is homogeneous (if all the rows have the same value for the last column) mark this node as a leaf node;
+        label this node with the value of the last column return a pointer to this node
+    else
+        decide a column to split the table on based on information gain set the node's splitOn value to this column's name for all the values that the splitting column can take: create a new node
+            set the new node as the current node's child node prune the sub-table so that all the rows with this value of the last column are removed recursively call the function by passing it the new pruned table and the new node

 The splitting column is decided based on information gain.
 This information gain is calculated using entropy which is a measure of randomness of information.
 The less random a split leaves the table in, the more information we can gain from it.
 So we split the table on the column which gives us the most information gain (least entropy).

 ### Tags